 To detail a car is to purely enhance the overall appearance of the vehicle in question.
-Paint correction is for one thing alone, the only way to remove light scratches or swirl marks from auto paint without killing your arm and to actually restore painted surfaces on a permanent basis.
+Paint correction is always single stage passes, the only way to remove light scratches or swirl marks from auto paint with buffers and to actually restore painted surfaces on a permanent basis.

 These are the differences.
-If you’ve ever been in the situation where a car detailing specialists has left your car with swirl marks after polishing a car, then you have dealt with a poor car detailing individual.
+If you’ve ever been in a situation where a car detailing specialist has left your car with swirl marks after polishing a car, then you have dealt with a poor car detailing individual.

 Primary compounds for detailing purposes usually consist of three bases.
 A slight cutting agent, a polishing agent and a paint protection agent.
-It’s what I like to call a mild abrasive polish which cuts and polishes at the same time while also adding some paint protection for restored paint as well.
-This is only meant to remove only very light swirl marks form car paint.
+It’s what I like to call a mildly abrasive polish that cuts and polishes at the same time while also adding some paint protection for restored paint as well.
+If you want info on paint protection, call and talk to us, we are the ceramic coating Campbelltown specialist.
+This is only meant to remove only very light swirl marks from car paint.
 It is not paint correction.

 The primary purpose is to complete this phase within one pass.
-Usually though three in one products don’t always cut as deep or as fast as a single pass product.
+Usually, though three in one product don’t always cut as deep or as fast as a single pass product.

 This is an entirely different approach to car detailing.
 With actually removing swirl marks and light scratches from car paint with buffers, everything is accomplished in stages using single base products, from the cutting compound right through to the finishing compound.
 We use Autoglym, Meguiars, Mothers, 3M, Menzerna and more so we never run out of choices.
 Hence why the procedure is much more effective.